 We travel by public transport to reach the Design Museum, which presents the development of Finnish design from the late 19th century to today.
 It showcases the biggest names of Finnish design, from Akseli Gallen-Gallela and Alvar Aalto to Tapio Wirkkala and Timo Sarpaneva.
 The permanent exhibition dates back to the 1870s and looks at craft, fashion, furniture design and industrial design.
 The museum was founded in 1873 as a study collection for the Helsinki Arts and Crafts School and has operated in its current premises since 1978.

 We then visit the Ateljé Sotamaa Studio and meet with award-winning architect Tuuli Sotamaa.
-The studio was formed by brother and sister team Kivi and Tuuli Sotamaa, and focuses on creating emotionally appealing objects and holistic architectural environments.
+The studio, formed by brother and sister team Kivi and Tuuli Sotamaa, focuses on creating emotionally appealing objects and holistic architectural environments.

 Tonight, we enjoy a welcome meal at the Savoy Restaurant, the 80-year-old museum-like restaurant which bears the hallmark of Alvar Aalto and his then newly-founded design brand Artek, looking over the rooftops of Helsinki.
 The restaurant’s best-known interior design detail is the Savoy Vase – the famous undulating vase whose first models were created in 1936 – designed by Alvar and his wife Aino Aalto.
 (Overnight Helsinki) BD